coffeescript6/discuss/README.md

 ## Goals

 **ES2015 features that modern frameworks require, like modules and classes, must be supported in CoffeeScript ASAP.** We can’t expect developers to continue using CoffeeScript if they must choose between CoffeeScript and whatever hot new framework they want to use for their project.
-Support for modules is [in progress](https://github.com/jashkenas/coffeescript/pull/4300).
+Support for modules is [has been merged in](https://github.com/jashkenas/coffeescript/pull/4300).

 **CoffeeScript should support other ES2015+ features on a case-by-case basis.** There is very little that ES2015 offers that CoffeeScript lacks; but whatever new features that make sense within the constraints of CoffeeScript’s design principles, and can be implemented in a reasonable way, should be supported.
 We don’t want developers to feel like choosing CoffeeScript means they’re giving up features they had in ES2015.
 Please refer to the [issues](https://github.com/coffeescript6/discuss/issues) of this repo for discussion around which ES2015+ features to add, and how they should be defined and implemented in CoffeeScript.